 I think the mouse would have been cuter if I made it smaller.
 If you make it smaller I would omit the interfacing on the mouse and add interfacing to the wrong side of the lunch bag fabric to give it more stiffness.
 I would Hand sew , glue, or Velcro all the felt.
 I would line the inside pocket and leave the ends open to slip the Capri Sun packets inside, then sew the sides together.
 Instead of a felt bow I would use satin.
 I would make her whiskers longer and up higher on her face.
 I would reshape her butt!
 I am planning on making another critter and when I do I will make it an instructable so stay tuned!
 I will probably do a step by step video along with it.

 IF ANYONE KNOWS HOW TO GLUE CAPRI SUN PACKETS THAT WILL BE AIR TIGHT AND HOLD WATER PLEASE LET ME KNOW.
 IT WOULD HAVE BEEN NICE TO USE THE CAPRI SUN SEPARATELY SO ONE COULD FREEZE THEM BUT SUPER GLUE MADE FOR PLASTIC DID NOT HOLD.
-I was greatly disappointed.

 using pattern, lining, and sewing by hand or machine, knowledge of braiding, using interfacing (can omit.)

 1 Yard burlap fabric or fabric of your choice.
 You might consider muslin, for lunch bag exterior (b

 1 Yard lining